adamghill/fediview/content/faq.md

 ## How do I generate a token?

-To authorize `fediview` to look at your timeline and build the digest it requires an API token.
+To authorize `fediview` to look at your timeline and build the digest it requires an `Application Token`.
 You can remove this token at any time.

 To generate a token:
 1. Login to your Mastodon instance
 1. Click on the *Edit profile* link
 1. Click on *Development* in the sidebar navigation